 Any future new or expanded terminals/facilities would be subject to commercial investment decisions undertaken by private sector partners and would vary on a case-by-case basis given the site-specific nature, with cost, timescale and deliverability risks needing to be considered.

 Rail terminals and freight facilities are tried and tested methods of operation which can be enhanced with appropriate investment.
-Recent examples of terminal developments in Scotland, driven by private sector investment, include significant upgrades to the Port of Grangemouth rail freight facility, expanding its capability from handling 200m trains to a full 750m train, as well as the Highland Spring rail freight terminal at Blackford which was supported with Freight Facilities Grant funding.
+Recent examples of terminal developments in Scotland, driven by private sector investment, include significant upgrades to the Port of Grangemouth rail freight facility, expanding its capability from handling 200metre trains to a full 750metre trains, as well as the Highland Spring rail freight terminal at Blackford which was supported with Freight Facilities Grant funding.

 2. Affordability